sid-betalol/EE5179-Deep-Learning-for-Imaging-Assignments/Assignment1/README.md

 # Assignment-1: Implementing Backpropagation from scratch using NumPy

+- All experiments conducted on the MNIST Dataset and MLP architecture
 - Created template classes for activation functions, loss functions, optimizers with methods for calculating and backpropagating updates, with and without weight decay.
 - Activation Functions: Linear, Sigmoid, Tanh, ReLU, LeakyReLU
 - Loss Functions: Mean Squared Error, Cross Entropy